Boeing to resell some 737 MAXs built for Chinese airlines

 “The good news is we’ve got confidence and conviction that we can remarket” the MAXs, West said.

-West indicated that Boeing is ready to work with China as soon as the Chinese government gives the go ahead to the Chinese airlines.
+West indicated that Boeing is ready to work with China as soon as the Chinese government gives the go-ahead to the Chinese airlines.
 The airlines would then have to update their pilot training and take the MAXs they already have out of storage.

 “We’ve just got to work through it when the regulator and the customer are ready,” West said.
 “We stand ready.”